oscar-system/oscar-website/install.md

 ## Step 1: Install prerequisites

-Using OSCAR requires a working copy of [Julia 1.3.1 or newer](http://julialang.org/Download) and a fairly recent C++ compiler.
+Using OSCAR requires a fairly recent C++ compiler supporting the C++17 standard.
+Suitable compilers include
+- GNU C/C++ compiler (gcc) version 7 or newer,
+- Clang C/C++ compiler version 5 or newer,
+- Intel C/C++ Compiler (icc) version 19.0 or newer.

-The following instructions all require that you are at least somewhat familiar with using a terminal interface
+The following instructions all require that you are at least somewhat familiar with using a terminal interface.

 <div class="clickdesc">

 <details id="install-ubuntu1804">
 <summary>
-Ubuntu 18.04 or newer
+Ubuntu 18.04 "Bionic" or newer; Debian 10 "Buster" or newer
 </summary>
 Enter the following commands into a terminal (this will prompt for your password and requires that you have permissions to administer your computer).